zivshek/Game-Framework/README.md

   - One-time sounds

  3% - Saved game
-  - Save survived time
+  - Saves survived time
-  - Save volume
+  - Saves volume
-  - Automatically save while closing game.
+  - Automatically saves while closing game.

  4% - Scene management
   - HUD will be drawn with game scene.
-  - Total of 7 scenes working, dead scene not working~ will break for some reason, so we didn't put it in.
+  - Total of 7 scenes working, dead scene not working~ will break for some reason, didn't put it in.

  3% - Tweening
   - Menu items